- TOP CITIES

 Home-care For Ovarian Cancer

-3. Peppermint (pudina) tea: It helps in relieving abdominal pain which is the most characteristic symptom of ovarian cancer.
+Peppermint tea: It helps in relieving abdominal pain which is the most characteristic symptom of ovarian cancer.
 It can be easily prepared by boiling around four or five torn peppermint leaves into the water.

-4. Ginger tea: It helps in relieving symptoms such as pain and cramping that is associated with ovarian cancer.
-Studies also suggest that ginger stopped the growth of ovarian cancer cells.
+Ginger (Adrak) tea: It helps in relieving symptoms such as pain and cramping that is associated with ovarian cancer.
+Studies also suggest that ginger stops the growth of ovarian cancer cells.
+It can be prepared by boiling a few slices of ginger with water.

 Complications Of Ovarian Cancer